frostbrosracing/kickstarter-analysis/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
 By analyzing outcomes of campaigns based on their launch date we can begin to target success.
-In order to do this, a pivot table was created in which all Kickstarter campaigns were filtered to the category of "Theater", and for all years within the overall data set.
+In order to do this, a pivot table was created in which all Kickstarter campaigns were filtered to the category of **Theater**, and for **all years** within the overall data set.
 Shown below is a chart detailing the outcome of that table.

 ![Theater_Outcomes_vs_Launch.png](https://github.com/frostbrosracing/kickstarter-analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png)